Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Added 2 new Penny Press Events.
 - Newspaper Events now use the Typewriter event icon.

+Astronomy:
+- Added Events for the Origin of the Moon.
+An Astronomer can invent the Fission Theory (Darwin) or the Capture Theory (See).
+In rare circumstances, a Geologist may invent the Impact Theory (Daly).
+- Astrophysics JE triggers with Modern Physics.
+Until now, it triggered after the discovery of Neptune.
+- You need 1000 (instead of 750) astronomical objects to invent astrophysics.

 Aviation:
 - Airline Events should work again.
 - Airline Tycoon is now the Executive of the Airline company.